imi415/EVELauncher/README.md

 An unofficial EVE Launcher
 Only for CEVE(EVE China Server)
 # Important Notice
-As the project will be completely rewrite in MVC and this repo will be deleted in several days, please do not commit to this repo.
+As I will rewrite it in MVC and this repo will be deleted in several days, please do not commit to this repo.